tony-aw/tinycodet/README.md

   function, and added the `opts_collator` argument to it.
 Re-ordered the sections of this Read-Me file.
 Adjusted the documentation the reflect the new changes.
+- 19 march 2023: removed the `s_strapply()` function in favor of the now
+  newly added `stri_join_mat()` function and its aliases.
+Renamed the matrix re-order operators to `%row~%` and `%col~%`.
+Added a random order option to the `substr_arrange()` function.
+Adjusted the description, documentation, and this Read-Me file to reflect the new changes, and also fixed some spelling errors.
+Hopefully this will be one of the last major changes I have to make to this R package.

 FUTURE PLANS: